RhettRautsaw/MitoSIS/README.md

 ![](logo.png)

-## Rhett M. Rautsaw & Pedro Nachtigall
+## Rhett M. Rautsaw & Pedro G. Nachtigall

  `MitoSIS` (Mitochondrial Species Identification System) is a wrapper for mitochondrial genome assembly and identification of sample contamination or mislabeling.
 Specifically, `MitoSIS` maps raw or trimmed reads to a database of reference mitochondrial sequences.
 It calculates the percentage of reads that map to different species using [`Kallisto`](https://pachterlab.github.io/kallisto/) to assess potential sample contamination.
 It then uses [`MitoZ`](https://github.com/linzhi2013/MitoZ) and [`MITGARD`](https://github.com/pedronachtigall/MITGARD) to assemble and annotate the full mitochondrial genome and BLASTs the resulting mitogenome or barcoding genes (*e.g.*, CYTB, COX1, ND4, 16S, etc.) to check for sample mislabeling.
 Finally, `MitoSIS` uses a `MAFFT` and [`IQ-TREE`](http://www.iqtree.org/) to calculate alignment distance and infer a phylogeny.